potluru/dm-portal/README.md

 dm-portal
 =========
-A Jquery, Java Jboss based UI web-application to support uploading of Excel with contacts info.
+A Jquery, Java and Jboss based web-application to manage Mailing-lists.
+Users can add/delete/update contacts.
+Uses Amazon SES to send bulk email to users.